ConorMesser/pympnn/README.md

 ### Windows

 1. Requirements
    a.
 MSVC (Microsoft Studio Visual Code)
    b. cmake
 2. Build the mpnn library
    a.
 Create build directory
    b.
 In the CMake GUI, specify source code directory (*pympnn* directory) and where to build the binaries (build directory)
    c.
 Configure and Generate
    d.
 Navigate into build directory and run `cmake --build .`
 3. Move *mpnn.dll* library file from from build dir (perhaps in *./build/Debug/*) to local library (i.e. */Windows/System32*)
 4. Build pympnn library in the boost directory
    a.
 Create build directory
    b.
 In the CMake GUI, specify source code directory (*pympnn* directory) and where to build the binaries (build directory)
    c.
 Configure and Generate
-        -If this fails, you may have to specify the *MPNN_LIB* and *MULTIANN_PATH* paths manually
+&nbsp;&nbsp;&nbsp;    - If this fails, you may have to specify the *MPNN_LIB* and *MULTIANN_PATH* paths manually
    d.
 Navigate into build directory and run `cmake --build .`
-5. Move *pympnn.dll* library file to python interpreter library (i.e. )
+5. Move *pympnn.dll* library file to python interpreter library
 6. Run test suites to ensure proper installation

 ## History